-Charlotte Douglas International Airport has been owned and operated by the City of Charlotte for 78 years.
+Charlotte Douglas International Airport has been owned and operated by the City of Charlotte for 80 years.

-Interim Aviation Director Brent Cagle who administers the CLT annual budget of $169,172,000, and leads the
+Interim Aviation Director Brent Cagle who administers the CLT annual budget of $144,667,936, and leads the

 Charlotte Douglas International Airport (CLT) was established in 1935 and opened as Charlotte Municipal Airport before its name was changed to Douglas Municipal Airport, honoring former Mayor Ben Elbert Douglas, Sr. The Airport became known as Charlotte Douglas International Airport in 1982.

-- Served more than 41 million customers in 2012, the most in Airport history
+- Served more than 44 million customers in 2014, the most in Airport history

-- Is the 7th busiest airport in U.S. operations and 8th in U.S. passengers
+- Is the 6th busiest airport in U.S. operations and 8th in U.S. passengers